Background pattern

 Other medications and Urotrol

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medication.

-• Some antibiotics (containing, e.g., erythromycin and clarithromycin).
+• certain antibiotics (e.g., erythromycin and clarithromycin).

-• Medications for HIV treatment.
+• HIV medications.

 Urotrol should be used with caution when administered in combination with:

-Taking Urotrol with food and drinks
+Taking Urotrol with food and drinks.

 Urotrol can be taken before, during, or after a meal.